 Standard DoseOne tablet once daily with food.
 Each tablet contains 300 mg of atazanavir boosted by 150 mg cobicistat.
-It must be taken in combination with another antiretroviral(s) which does not contain the medications in this drug or medication from the same drug classes.
+Must be taken in combination with another antiretroviral(s) which does not contain the medications in this drug or medication from the same drug classes.
 Use with Intelence or Sustiva is not recommended.
-See “More information” for the pediatric dose update.
+See “More information” for pediatric dose update.

 Use in treatment-experienced patients depends on protease inhibitor drug resistance.
 Co-administration with drugs containing tenofovir disoproxil fumarate (Viread, found in Atripla, Cimduo, Complera, Delstrigo, Stribild, Symfi, Symfi Lo, Temixys, and Truvada) is not recommended if kidney function as measured by creatinine clearance is below 70 mL/min.
-Co-administration with drugs containing tenofovir alafenamide (Vemlidy, found in Biktarvy, Descovy, Genvoya, Odefsey, and Symtuza) is not recommended if kidney function as measured by creatinine clearance is below 30 mL/min.
+Co-administration with drugs containing tenofovir alafenamide (TAF, found in Biktarvy, Descovy, Genvoya, Odefsey, and Symtuza, and under the brnad name Vemlidy) is not recommended if kidney function as measured by creatinine clearance is below 30 mL/min.

-Not recommended in people with any degree of liver impairment or those who are treatment-experienced and on hemodialysis.
+Not recommended for people with any degree of liver impairment or those who are treatment-experienced and on hemodialysis.

 Potential Side Effects and Toxicity